working-group-two/engineering-blog/pages/faq.md

         you can probably not scrap your existing core network immediately, but set up our core network in parallel with your existing one, and migrate over time.
 Furthermore, we do not currently have nodes such as the SGSN/S-GW, VLR, MSC and MME in-house.
-These are possible to partner for, and it is likely we would expect into these nodes as we go along.
+These are possible to partner for, and it is likely we will develop these nodes as we go along.
     "%}

     {% include accordion-item.html title="What 'Gs' do you support?" text="